-The Youth and the 2030 Agenda for Sustainable Development report by the United Nations Department of Economic and Social Affairs (UNDESA) observes that even though the global economy has started to recover, youth employment has worsened in recent
+The Youth and the 2030 Agenda for Sustainable Development report by the United Nations Department of Economic and Social Affairs (UNDESA) observe that even though the global economy has started to recover, youth employment has worsened in recent years.

 The report focuses on only two SDGs; education and employment, saying the realization of targets under these Goals are fundamental to overall youth development.

 “There are presently 71 million young people unemployed, and many millions more are in precarious or informal work,” The report says.

 Even more disturbing, the report further reveals that about 156 million youth in low- and middle-income countries are living in poverty even though they are employed.

 The report maintains that the youth will play a significant role in achieving the 2030 agenda.

 “Having decent work is crucial for young people and their future, but it also has a domino effect on local communities, countries and the world as a whole,” the report says.